Naval history of the Netherlands: Decline and French domination

 The Dutch Republic went into decline after 1713, and in the late 18th century its navy was no longer a match for the French and even less for the British navy.
-An ambitious shipbuilding program in 1780 could not prevent the disastrous Fourth Anglo-Dutch War (1780–1784); the Dutch had to allow free passage throughout the East Indies, effectively allowing the Royal Navy to become the new global naval power.
-Between 1783 and 1789 naval squadrons had been sent to Asia to support the Dutch East India Company.
+An ambitious shipbuilding program in 1780 could not prevent the disastrous Fourth Anglo-Dutch War (1780–1784); the Dutch agreed to allow British ships free passage throughout the East Indies in the Treaty of Paris which ended the war.
+Between 1783 and 1789 several naval squadrons were sent to Asia to support the Dutch East India Company.

 Several major naval reforms concerning education and command structure took place after the Batavian Revolution (1795).
 The federative decentralised naval command was now replaced by a central organisation in The Hague, reflecting the increasingly centralised structure of the country.
 The warships stayed in the drydocks, although a number of ships managed to follow the fleeing stadtholder William V to Great Britain; others, like the ships sailing in East Asia, were later joined with the forces of William V.

 After the surrender of a naval squadron at Saldanha Bay (1796) and the defeat at the Battle of Camperdown (1797), the surrender of the fleet near the Vlieter in 1799 proved to be the death of the Batavian Navy.
 In the three years (from 1810) the Netherlands were a part of Imperial France the navy was integrated with the French navy.

 Revival

 The Netherlands regained their independence and on December 7, 1813, the Dutch navy was once again a part of the Dutch armed forces.
 The Dutch navy in the 19th century suffered from a constant shortage of manpower, forcing the government to hire crew from its colonies; this increased the total employees from 5000 in 1850 to over 10,000 in 1900.
+Between 1820 and 1890 the RNLN also gradually changed from a decentralized organization to a centralized organization.

+In 1854 changes were made to the law related to corporal punishment in the navy, which led to some punishments no longer being allowed.

 After the bankruptcy of the East India Company Dutch naval tasks shifted greatly towards East Asia, until some 60% of the entire navy was situated there around 1850.
 Alongside the Colonial Navy, administrative and civil tasks were carried out by the Government Navy.